 GROUP TOUR PLANNING

 Tour guide services are available for tour buses and large groups when reservations are made in advance of a visit.
-Group tours are available for the following:
+Check out our Group Tour attractions and services below!

-After your tour, stop by other group-friendly businesses like Russell Stover Chocolates, Country Goods, the candy counter at Costas’ Candies and Restaurant, and the new fiber arts store, Straight River Rug Hooking and Fiber Arts.
+After your tour, stop by other group-friendly businesses like Russell Stover Chocolates, Country Goods, the candy counter at Costas’ Candies, and the fiber arts store, Straight River Rug Hooking and Fiber Arts.

 Get ready for your outdoor adventure at one of the largest fishing, hunting and outdoor retail stores in the Midwest.
 Cabelas also features 100 game mounts, museum-quality dioramas, three aquariums, and outdoor lifestyle classes.
-After stocking up on quality outdoor products, get a snack in the restaurant, or a sweet treat in the fudge shop (made fresh, daily).
+After stocking up on quality outdoor products, get a sweet treat in the fudge shop (made fresh, daily).
 Just down the road pick up chocolate, brittle, caramel gifts, and ice cream at Russell Stover Candies.

 HISTORIC WALKING TOUR